counc009/recipes/recipes/collards-and-black-eyed-peas.md

 ## steps
 1. Add 1.5 tablespoons of oil to a heavy bottom pot or dutch oven over medium heat.
 When hot, add the chorizo, using a wooden spoon to break it into small pieces.
-Stir regularly until cooked through
+Stir regularly until cooked through.
 1. Remove the chorizo using a slotted spoon into a bowl and set aside.
 1. Add the remaining tablespoon of oil.
 Add the onion and continue stirring until it begins to soften.
 If the fond left by the chorizo threatens to burn, add a splash of water to keep it from burning.
 1. Add garlic, paprika, and cayenne and continue stirring until fragrant, about 30 seconds.
-1. Deglaze the pot with the reg wine vinegar, stir to scrape up the fond.
+1. Deglaze the pot with the red wine vinegar, stir to scrape up the fond.
 Add the worcestershire and stir to combine.
 1. Add the collards in batches, sprinkling with salt and pepper between each handful.
 Stir and let the collards wilt a little before adding the chicken